JHodgkins/MSP3-Movie2Archive/README.md

 #### Main content area
 The main content area is used to display content dynamically dependant on the user’s choice of action.
-When arriving at the homepage, this main area is used to introduce the application, a large above the fold title and three tag lines summarise the benefits of using Mobie2archive, below this are simple instructions on how to ue the application.
+When arriving at the homepage, this main area is used to introduce the application, a large above the fold title and three tag lines summarise the benefits of using Movie2archive, below this are simple instructions on how to use the application.
 This is followed by a complimentary section which encourages recycling through a trade for cash or free recycling service offered by the company Zapper.

 For the main sections of the application, the My collection and Profile areas, these follow a well-defined and purposeful approach also.